gohugoio/hugo/content/concept.md

 ### Site Showcase

-* Site showcase has stayed more or less as is, including styling, etc. However, I did clean up the templating and all currently submitted showcase files.
-(E.g., changing "thumbnail" to "image" and not requiring a full path.)
+Site showcase has stayed more or less as is, including styling, etc. However...
+ * The showcase archetype has changed for simplicity.
+ * To keep compatibility, all [showcase content files][showcasefiles] have been edited to reflect the new content type.
 This will also be updated in the ["docs" page of the contribute section](/contribute/documentation/)

 ### Press & Articles